-The Center on Women, Gender and Public Policy (CWGPP) offers teaching and training opportunities for both Humphrey students and broader publics.
-The Center draws on the strengths of the Humphrey School, the alumni network, and faculty at the School and across the University, to deliver course content and specialized trainings that address a range of topics from gender policy analysis to intersectional leadership.
+The Center on Women, Gender, and Public Policy offers educational opportunities for Humphrey School students and the broader community.
+Drawing on the strengths of the Humphrey School, an engaged alumni network, and faculty affiliates across the University, the Center delivers course content, specialized training, and public events that address gender policy issues at the local, national, and global levels.

 Concentration in Gender and Public Policy